DEGoodmanWilson/luna/docs/index.md

 ## Why in god's name should I use _Luna_?

 An excellent question.
 The first and most obvious answer is because C++ is _fast_.
+Also, compiled, statically-typed languages will catch many classes of errors before they make it into deployment, making your web applications and APIs more robust.
+Lastly, to be completely honest, C++ is _fun_.
+Or so I think anyway.

 ## Use cases

-* You have a static website or single-page app that needs serving, and needs a robust, responsive API to back it.
+* You have a static website or single-page app that needs a robust, responsive API to back it.
 C++ is your friend, my friend.

 * You are writing a web application, and you want it as close to the bare metal as possible to keep response latency to the absolute minimum.
 You're using modern C++ for its memory safety, and you'd like a web framework that does the same.

 * You are writing a server or daemon in C++ (because C++ is _awesome_), and your services needs to provide a lightweight HTTP server to communicate with other web clients.
 You'd use `libmicrohttpd`, which is also super-awesome except for that idiomatically C API.
 Luna is an idiomatically C++ wrapper for `libmicrohttpd` that leans on modern C++ programming concepts.